Imagine two of your favorite things blended together: Like cookie dough and ice-cream, or chocolate and bacon (Thanks to Homer Simpson for that one!).

 Plus, pup just thinks he’s having an extra special stroke, so he’s more likely to relax and enjoy the experience.

-Then of course there’s the beneficial action of massaging the skin and spreading natural oils to keep your pup’s coat in tip top condition from the word go.
+Then, of course, there’s the beneficial action of massaging the skin and spreading natural oils to keep your pup’s coat in tip-top condition from the word go.

 This brush is great for shorter coats or puppy coats, heck, you could even use it on the cat it’s so gentle!

-And finally, grooming is an essential part of caring for any dog.
+Grooming is an essential part of caring for any dog.